 - Raising public awareness and fighting stigma

 Founded by a coalition of family support organizations, Maryland Coalition of Families was incorporated in 1999 as a nonprofit organization.
 Our name changed from "Maryland Coalition of Families for Children’s Mental Health" to "Maryland Coalition of Families" in 2016.
-MCF is governed by a volunteer Board of Directors comprised of at least 51% adult caregivers of a family member with a behavioral health or substance use issue, or a child involved with the Department of Juvenile Services.
-All of our family support staff are parents who have cared for a loved one with behavioral health needs and have been trained to help other families.
+MCF is governed by a volunteer Board of Directors comprised of at least 51% adult caregivers of a family member with a mental health, substance use or problem gambling challenge.
+All our family support staff have cared for a loved one with behavioral health needs and have been trained to help other families.

 Using our personal experience caring for loved ones with behavioral health needs, we connect, support and empower Maryland’s families and advocate to improve systems that impact individuals with behavioral health challenges.

 For children, youth and adults with behavioral health challenges we envision wellness and a stigma-free community that values the perspective of loved ones.

 - Children, youth and adults with behavioral health needs are valued and require individualized services to achieve their full potential.